HaniAlshikh/tron/docs/application/README.md

 having a local game model (DD01) make a "game server" obsolete, which renders it as a bottleneck that simply transfer game updates between nods.

 For the shared data (rooms information) a directory server is to be spawn up anyway.
-Therefore, to avoid the single point of failure the game is implemented in a peer to peer fashion
+Therefore, to avoid the single point of failure the game is implemented in a peer to peer fashion.